conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

     core:required_conan_version = "expression"
     core.package_id:msvc_visual_incompatible

-For these built-in `[conf]` items, we needed a configuration file to specify global defaults, and for various reasons, `conan.conf` was not a suitable place to do it.
-Thus, we've introduced a new file in the Conan user home directory specifically for this purpose:

-    `conan.cfg`

 The first question many people will ask when learning about this new feature is:
 "when should I use `[conf]` instead of `[settings]` or `[options]`?"